J00ky/Arduino-XP-BMS-MkII/README.md

 Current Limitations
 -------------------
 * Does not handle inter-battery balancing, so only suitable for parallel installations.
+Balancing code still needs debugging.
-* Only supports 4 cell / 12V batteries.
+* Only up to 6 cell / 19V batteries.
-* No checking of low temperature (ideally the charge controller should have an external sensor to reduce current at low temperatures).
+* Low temperature checking code added but not implemented or validated.

 Hardware
 --------